-Exchange of experience and a. knowledge for strengthening the management of illegal

-Conclusion For the highlands in Nepal where the opportunities for alternative livelihoods are limited, tourism is one of the available alternative livelihoods to the local communities.
+Exchange of experience and knowledge for strengthening the management of illegal trade of medicinal plants and i Conclusion For the highlands in Nepal where the opportunities for alternative livelihoods are limited, tourism is one of the available alternative livelihoods to the local communities.
 However, on the other hand, the fragile ecosystem of these areas may be negatively impacted by a sudden influx of tourists if it is not well planned or pre-planned.
 The intended economic benefits may also not be sufficient to pay for maintaining the local ecology and culture.